elementary/website/docs/human-interface-guidelines.md

 If your app makes use of a one of these common actions, reference its corresponding icon instead of creating your own.
 This ensures a consistent user experience and aids in user recognition of common functions.

 However if your app has a unique action, you may need to create your own.
-When doing this, try to follow the look and feel of existing action icons and include it along with your app.
+When doing this, try to follow the look and feel of existing action icons, and include it along with your app.

 ## Icon Sizes {#size}